NomicFoundation/hardhat/docs/tutorial/hackathon-boilerplate-project.md

 npx hardhat node
 ```

-Here we just install the npm project's dependencies, and by running `npx hardhat node` we spin up an instance of **Hardhat EVM** that you can connect to using MetaMask.
+Here we just install the npm project's dependencies, and by running `npx hardhat node` we spin up an instance of **Hardhat Network** that you can connect to using MetaMask.
 In a different terminal in the same directory, run:
 ```
 npx hardhat --network localhost run scripts/deploy.js
 ```
-This will deploy the contract to **Hardhat EVM**.
+This will deploy the contract to **Hardhat Network**.
 After this completes run:
 ```
 cd hardhat-hackathon-boilerplate/frontend/
 npm install